 Amelia Bedelia is a series of American children's books featuring the title character, a Literal-Minded housekeeper whose failure to understand basic English metaphors leads to much of the comedy of the series.
 The series was written by Peggy Parish until her death in 1988, and by her nephew Herman Parish beginning in 1995.
 The books have been illustrated by Wallace Tripp, Fritz Siebel, and Lynn Sweat, the current illustrator.More recently, the series has had a number of prequel books featuring the young Amelia Bedelia as a schoolgirl.
 These are written by Parish also, but illustrated by Lynne Avril.

 Books in this series:

 by Herman Parish

-- Good Work, Amelia Bedelia (1976)
+Good Driving, Amelia Bedelia (1995)

-Amelia Bedelia and the Baby (1981)
+Amelia Bedelia and the Cat (2008)

 Young Amelia Bedelia, by Herman Parish